Boston: Green Design, Sustainability, Transportation

 BUEnergy Club. “… a broad-based group consisting of Graduates, Undergrads, Alumni and Professors that serves as a link between scientists & engineers, entrepreneurs & business-persons, and aspiring policy-makers & government officialsat Boston University and other schools in the Greater Boston Area.”

 Emerging Green Builders: BOSTON.
-“Emerging Professionals of Massachusetts Chapter is a social network.”
+“Emerging Professionals of Massachusetts Chapter of the U.S. Green Builders Council is a social network.”

 Environmental and Energy Services, City of Boston.gov.
 “The mission of the Environmental and Energy Services Cabinet is twofold: to preserve and enhance the resources of our built and natural environment and to promote affordable, efficient, reliable and safe energy systems for Boston residents.”